A guide to using hydroelastic contact in practice.

 Here are various ways that hydroelastic contact may surprise you.

-- By default, a rigid body is not a rigid hydroelastic body until users say so.
+- A rigid body is not a rigid hydroelastic body until users say so (see Creating hydroelastic representations of collision geometries).
 Otherwise, it is ignored by the hydroelastic contact model and might get point contact instead.

 - Backface culling – the visualized contact surface is not what you expect.
 Or, “Why are there holes?”